nikkefimov/snippetbox/cmd/notes.md

 *Building the model "users" in Go update errors.go, create users.go, update main.go

--User signup and password encryption
+6.08 User signup and password encryption

 In signup form, we are not re-displaying the password in the form fails validation, because we dont want there to be any risk of ther browser (or other intermediary) caching the plain-text password entered by the user.